Best Lent Ever…For Your Spouse!

 Lent presented itself and she decided to take the plunge and change the destructive behaviour.
 In their family’s Ash Wednesday prayer, she committed it to paper and then burned it as was their custom.
 These ashes were kept throughout Lent as a reminder of their commitments, and often ended up as crosses on their foreheads after family prayer.

 As she recounts the story: “In the first week I failed multiple times.
 But the ashes at home reminded me to recommit and to keep bringing it to prayer.
 The second week was better, but the real breakthrough came when I adopted the blame-blessing switch.
 Every time I felt a blame urge on my lips or rising up in my thoughts, I consciously chose to send a silent blessing to the person instead”.

 Years later she still beams when she reflects “The result was phenomenal.
 It not only loosened my attachment to blame, I also began to feel more joyful, more blessed.
-The simple practice of focussing on the worthiness in others not only stifled my impulse to blame, I also felt better about myself – more worthy and self-accepting.”
+The simple practice of focussing on the worthiness in others stifled my impulse to blame.
+I also felt better about myself – more worthy and self-accepting.”

 It was also transformative in her relationships and marriage.
 It lifted the sense of impending doom that her husband was living with and enabled him to relax more in her presence.

 Change is Hard

 Being able to grow and adapt like this is essential to human flourishing.
 It’s also crucial to a successful marriage – there is nothing that kills off hope faster in a struggling marriage than the belief that nothing will change.

 But change is hard, especially the personal improvement kind of change.
 There are dozens of strategies for improving our ‘change-making’ outcomes from SMART (Specific, Measurable, Achievable, Realistic, Time-framed) Goals to Accountability Apps, etc.